 Consulting with a tax advisor is the best way to ensure that your forms are filled out correctly and you receive your maximum amount for deductions.

-How to Claim a Moving Expense Deduction for 2020 on Your State Income Tax Return
+How to Claim a Moving Expense Deduction on Your State Income Tax Return

 There is no set procedure for claiming a moving expense deduction on state income tax returns.
 The process of claiming these deductions will vary state by state.